vicrep/ECSE321-Team7-SoccerScoring/README.md

 The web application is written in PHP, and uses a special server system called [Quercus](http://quercus.caucho.com), which allows for the use of java classes and methods directly in PHP code.
 Though Quercus can be installed on any Java server (i.e. Tomcat), we recommend using [Resin](http://caucho.com), as it implements Quercus natively.

 **Installation Guide**
+*NOTE: Please ensure that no other servers are running on port 8080 before proceeding.*

 1. [Download Resin](http://caucho.com/download/resin-pro-4.0.46.tar.gz), and extract the tar.gz file.
 2. Using your terminal, navigate to the folder extracted from the download.